wlin0511/Turtlebot_hockey_game/README.md

-# Turtlebot_object_recognition
+# Turtlebot_hockey_game
-The node of object recognition for the project "Turtlebot hockey game".
+The project of "Turtlebot hockey game".